SkylineCommunications/dataminer-docs/connector-help/connector_help/Rover_Instruments_MFE_802.md

 ## About

-The **Rover Instruments MFE 802** driver provides a monitoring interface to get/set information from/to the device.
+The **Rover Instruments MFE 802** connector provides a monitoring interface to get/set information from/to the device.

 Further information is available here: <http://www.roverinstruments.com/prodotti.php?idp=4&camblingua=2&changelan=yes&idprod=13>